florinh/phillipsj/input/posts/warp-single-executable-dotnet-core-app.md

 ## Downloading Warp

-Head over to the Github page and find the Warp executable for your platform.
+Head over to the GitHub page and find the Warp executable for your platform.
 I am working on a Linux system so these instructions will be based on that.

 These commands download Warp and places in your local usr bin folder.